What is the Comprehensive Plan?

 - Guides the use, density, and design of buildings within the District, directly shaping the city’s physical form as it changes and develops in the future.

 The DC Office of Planning is committed to ensuring that the Comprehensive Plan reflects the changing conditions and community priorities throughout Washington, DC.
 This will allow the District to continue planning for the future with confidence, accuracy, and sensitivity to the needs of the community.
 Since 2006, the District has experienced significant population growth, including 70,000 new residents since 2010.
 While the 2006 Comprehensive Plan anticipated this growth, it has occurred at a much faster pace than expected.
-This Amendment process will also address new challenges and include policies to promote resilience to natural and human-made disasters, such as flooding, extreme weather, terrorism, and other acute shocks and chronic stressors.
+The second Comprehensive Plan Amendment, which was approved in August 2021, addresses how the District can combat new challenges and includes policies to promote COVID-19 and recovery; equity and racial justice; housing; resilience; and public facilities.